 - (a) Each application submitted to the Department shall include all applicable fees unless otherwise specified in this section.
 An application that does not include the fee or fees required under this subchapter shall be considered incomplete, and shall be handled accordingly pursuant to N.J.A.C.
 7:45-3.4.
 The fees for each application are set forth at N.J.A.C.
-7:45-13.2 - (b) In accordance with the applicable application checklist, an applicant may submit a personal check, certified check, attorney check, government purchase order, or money order to pay for all fees.
-Fees shall be made payable to the "Treasurer, State of New Jersey." - (c) A Commission application review may be comprised of several components.
+7:45-13.2. - (b) In accordance with the applicable application checklist, an applicant may submit a personal check, certified check, attorney check, government purchase order, or money order to pay for all fees. - (c) A Commission application review may be comprised of several components.
 Not all applications require review under all components.
 The applicant shall be required to pay the fee(s) for only those review components that are required under a particular application.